Therepool/Virtual-Tabletop-Web-App/README.md

 4. The web application should open in a new tab on your default browser.
 If not, you can see it by typing `http://localhost:3000/` on your preferred browser.

+There are no usernames and passwords needed to run this application on your local machine.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).